Methodology

 | Fallback | Claude Haiku 4.5 | Anthropic |

 Fallback triggers when primary confidence is below 0.5.
-Models are hot-swappable via configuration — no redeployment required.

 AI Indicators